stanleyn/VoPo/README.md

 FunctionalFeatures=getFunctionalFeature(Build,FNames,FInds)
 ```

-## Task 2: Using Engineered for Classification.
+## Task 2: Using Engineered Features for Classification.

 We will show an example of how to use VoPo generated frequency features extracted using the `getFrequencyFeature.R` function.
 Our proposed example starts with a pre-processed VoPo clustering object obtained from the HSR dataset by running the function `runRepMetaclust.R`.